sajjan15/sajjan15/README.md

 An interactive and responsive website for a car dealership.
 Built with HTML, CSS, and JavaScript, this project highlights my skills in web design and user interface development.

 ## 🚀 What I'm Working On
-- Enhancing **web app performance** with real-time features using technologies like WebSockets.
+- Enhancing **web app performance** with advanced features using various technologies.
-- Diving deeper into **cloud computing** for scalable app solutions.
+- Diving deeper into **AI and Machine Learning** for scalable app solutions.
 - Contributing to **open-source projects** to further hone my skills and collaborate with the community.

 ## 📬 Let's Connect!